“I Exercise in the Morning, Can I Do Intermittent Fasting?”

-How to incorporate the 2 Meal Day if you exercise in the morning
+How to incorporate the intermittent fasting if you exercise in the morning

 If you belong in the less experienced, training for general fitness and weight loss group then you can exercise first thing in the morning and can continue to follow your Intermittent Fasting program until your lunchtime, as long as you get enough quality food in at your two meals.
 If you do this, there is no need to worry!

 For those that are more experienced and have a big focus on performance (I am in this category), the best way to benefit from both exercising in the morning and following your Intermittent Fasting program is to experiment with your fasting hours and eating window.
 For example, if you are training first thing in the morning at 7am, aiming to eat about three hours after you finish your workout, you could have your dinner the night before a bit earlier and break your fast around 11am the next day.